-A MODIS image on February 27 revealed two distinct plumes of considerable size and offshore extent (Figure 3B).

-This satellite acquisition preceded by 1 day the sampling cruise on February 28 (described in the next section), followed the large precipitation event on February 25-26 (total of 51.3 mm, see RE3 in Figure 2), and followed the large discharge event from the Santa Ana River (DE4, in Figure 2).
-The plume to the northwest in this image appears to be associated with the Los Angeles River or the San Gabriel River outlets, with an approximate areal extent of 450 km2.
-The plume to the southeast appears to be distinct from the former plume and likely originated from the Santa Ana River outlet, with an approximate areal extent of 100 km2 (the presumptive Los Angeles River, San Gabriel River, and Santa Ana River plumes are delineated by red lines in Figure 3B).
-The February 27 Santa Ana River stormwater plume is considerably larger in size than the one observed on February 23 (compare Figure 3A and 3B), consistent with the very large volume of water discharged from the Santa Ana River just prior to this satellite acquisition (approximately 4×10^7 m3, see DE4 in Figure 2).
-Further, the Los Angeles River, San Gabriel River, and Santa Ana River runoff plumes on February 27 differed from those on February 23 in that they penetrated farther offshore (30 km compared to 10 km) and thus potentially transported more sediments into the deep waters of the San Pedro Channel.
+A MODIS image on 27 February revealed two distinct plumes of considerable size and offshore extent (Figure 3B).
+This satellite acquisition preceded by one day the sampling cruise on 28 February (described in the next section), followed the large precipitation event on 25 - 26 February (total of 51.3 mm, see RE3 in Figure 2), and followed the large discharge event from the Santa Ana River (DE4, in Figure 2).
+The plume to the northwest in this image appears to be associated with the Los Angeles River and/or San Gabriel River outlets, with an approximate areal extent of 450 km.
+The plume to the southeast appears to be distinct from the former plume and likely originated from the Santa Ana River outlet, with an approximate areal extent of 100 km (the presumptive Los Angeles River, San Gabriel River, and Santa Ana River plumes are delineated by red lines in Figure 3B).
+The 27 February Santa Ana River storm water plume is considerably larger in size than the one observed on 23 February (compare Figures 3A and 3B), consistent with the very large volume of water discharged from the Santa Ana River just prior to this satellite acquisition (approximately 4 x 10 m, see DE4 in Figure 2).
+Further, the Los Angeles River, San Gabriel River, and Santa Ana River runoff plumes on 27 February differed from those on 23 February in that they penetrated farther offshore (30 km compared to 7 km), and thus potentially transported more sediments into the deep waters of the San Pedro Channel.

-The jetlike appearance of the presumptive Los Angeles River, San Gabriel River, and Santa Ana River stormwater runoff plumes in Figure 3B has been observed elsewhere in the Southern California Bight, for example, off the Santa Clara River discharge (4, 29), and is potentially the result of inertiadriven flow.
-At the time of this second satellite acquisition, breaking waves out of the west, and along-shore transport in the surf zone and offshore of the surf zone, appear to be directed down-coast (compare timing of satellite image 2 with WE3 and fecal indicator events TC3, FC3, and ENT3).
+The jet like appearance of the presumptive Los Angeles River, San Gabriel River, and Santa Ana River storm water runoff plumes in Figure 3B has been observed elsewhere in the Southern California Bight -- e.g., off the Santa Clara River discharge (4, 29) -- and is potentially the result of inertia-driven flow.
+At the time of this second satellite acquisition breaking waves were out of the west, and along-shore transport in the surf zone, and offshore of the surf zone, appear to be directed down-coast (compare timing of satellite image 2 with WE3 and fecal indicator events TC3, FC3, and ENT3).

-Subsequent MODIS true color imagery on February 28 (Figure 3C) and February 29 (Figure 3D) indicates that both the Los Angeles River/San Gabriel River and the Santa Ana River runoff plumes had significantly decreased in size, consistent with reduced flow out of the respective rivers (compare stream discharge curves with timing of satellite images 2 and 3, Figure 2).
+Subsequent MODIS true color imagery on 28 February (Figure 3C) and 29 February (Figure 3D) indicates that both the Los Angeles River/San Gabriel River and Santa Ana River runoff plumes had significantly decreased in size, consistent with reduced flow out of the respective rivers (compare stream discharge curves with timing of satellite images 2 and 3, Figure 2).
 However, particulate matter appeared to remain high in the general vicinity of the Santa Ana River outlet.
-Whereas this zone of elevated particulate matter extended south to at least station 2021 on February 27-28, by February 29 it had receded somewhat and was fairly localized around station 2201.
-Unfortunately, no satellite imagery was available the following day (March 1) to complement the third sampling cruise, given persistent regional cloud cover that day.
+Whereas this zone of elevated particulate matter extended south to at least station 2021 on 27 - 28 February, by 29 February it had receded somewhat and was fairly localized around station 2201.
+Unfortunately no satellite imagery was available the following day (1 March) to complement the third sampling cruise, given persistent regional cloud cover that day.